tkhamez/neucore/doc/documentation.md

 ### Removing Characters

-If an EVE character is deleted or transferred to another EVE account, it will be removed from its current player account.
+When it was detected that an EVE character is deleted or was transferred to another EVE account, it will be removed from its current player account.

-A player can also manually delete a character if that is enabled in the system setting.
+An admin can also manually delete a character, a player can do this if that is enabled in the system setting.

-All character removals are recorded and are visible to user admins (unless they have been deleted by an admin).
+All character removals are recorded and are visible to user admins.

 ### Account status